Ant-Man (Scott Lang): Hero

 Lang was briefly hired by the Fantastic Four to serve as their technical consultant when Reed Richards was missing and presumed dead.
 It was during this period that Lang learned that Cassie had long since found out about his double life as a superhero.
-Lang later returned to form a temporary Fantastic Four with the Human Torch, She-Hulk and Namorita when the other three were temporarily trapped in the Negative Zone.
+Lang later returned to form a temporary Fantastic Four with the Human Torch, She-Hulk, and Namorita when the other three were temporarily trapped in the Negative Zone.

-Lang played an important role in helping Mister Fantastic cure the Hulk, who was suffering from Lou Gehrig's disease; using a cure devised by Leader, Lang shrank down to microscopic size, entered Hulk's genes, and replaced the damaged genes causing the disease with healthy genes taken from the corpse of Bruce Banner's father, the energy surge released when Hulk returned to human form integrating the new genes into Hulk's system and curing of the disease.
+Lang played an important role in helping Mister Fantastic cure the Hulk, who was suffering from ALS; using a cure devised by the Leader, Lang shrank down to microscopic size, entered Hulk's genes, and replaced the damaged genes causing the disease with healthy genes taken from the corpse of Bruce Banner's father Brian Banner, the energy surge released when Hulk returned to human form integrating the new genes into Hulk's system and curing him.

 After his ex-wife Peggy Rae gained custody of their daughter, Lang accepted an offer to join the Avengers officially.
 His personality clashed immediately with fellow Avenger Jack of Hearts.
 However, in The Avengers vol. 3 #76, Jack helped save Cassie from a child-murderer, shortly before committing suicide by traveling into space with the murderer and exploding rather than return to the containment cells required to control his power.

 He also appeared in the series Alias by Brian Michael Bendis, where he dated the leading character Jessica Jones, a former costumed superhero named Jewel who left that avocation to become a private investigator.

 He assists her in a matter with Mattie Franklin, one of the many female heroes to take the Spider-Woman name.
 Assisting the duo is S.H.I.E.L.D. agent Clay Quartermain.
 Purple Man uses his powers to make it seem as if Scott had been consumed by ants.